Economic Order Quantity

 When you manage your inventory with SOS Inventory software, the appropriate calculation for your inventory method is automatically determined.
 You can automate purchase orders of raw materials whenever minimum thresholds (your predetermined reorder points) are met to insure you are always meeting demand with consistent quality while minimizing your inventory costs as much as possible.
 By managing your inventory with SOS Inventory software, your staff can save time and ensure raw materials are always replenished at the appropriate time to meet demand while safeguarding your profits.

 Working with an economic order quantity is a just one small piece of the inventory puzzle that contributes to greater efficiency.
-SOS Inventory was designed with small businesses in mind to help them streamline workflow processes, track quantities and costs, and reduce waste.
+You don’t need specialized eoq software to address individual inventory calculations; SOS Inventory was designed with small businesses in mind to help them streamline workflow processes, track quantities and costs, and reduce waste.
 If your goal is to limit inventory expenses so you can focus cash flow towards other areas of your business, you need a tool designed to trim the fat and provide greater transparency.
+Economic order quantity in inventory management is simple with the right software.
 Start your free trial today for a more profitable journey for years to come.